Fijian cuisine

-Forage and farm-based foods have long been combined in Fijian cuisine.
-Although rice, wheat, and tea have all been staples during the colonial era, the native Fijians still eat primarily tubers and coconuts in their diet.
-Native Americans have farmed higher calorie foods like cassava, taro, and yams for thousands of years.
-The cuisine of Fiji is renowned for its seafood and various green vegetables, including Ota, a young forest fern that is collected for consumption, and Bele, a plant that resembles spinach and is also known as slippery cabbage.
+Fijian cuisine has long consisted of primarily foraged and farm-grown food.
+Although rice, wheat, and tea all became staples during Fiji's colonial era, native Fijians still eat primarily tubers and coconuts.
+The cuisine of Fiji is known for its seafood and various green vegetables, including ota, a young forest fern, and bele ("slippery cabbage"), a plant that resembles spinach.

-Most Fijian houses often serve dishes from other cultures, most typically those that immigrants from India and China introduced to Fiji.
-Fiji's recent past as a colony of the British Empire has had a significant impact on its cuisine, as the British indentured servitude system brought many Indians to the islands and substantially shaped their present cuisines.
+Fiji's recent past as a colony of the British Empire has had significant impact on its cuisine, as the British indentured servitude system brought many Indians to the islands and substantially shaped the cuisine into what it is today.

-In many homes, breakfast may also include regional dishes like roti and curry, boiled taro and fish soup, and cabin crackers with butter in addition to goods like bread, cereal, milk, tea, and coffee.
+In many homes, breakfast includes regional dishes like roti and curry, boiled taro and fish soup, and cabin crackers with butter in addition to goods like bread, cereal, milk, tea, and coffee.
 The diet is comparable to that of neighbouring island countries like Samoa and Tonga.
 A wide range of food is available thanks to the old trade routes that span these nations.

 Meats like chicken and lamb are very popular, whereas cattle and pork are reared for special occasions like weddings and purchased young.
 Lamb and chicken sausages, as well as eggs, are frequently the least expensive sources of protein in homes.
-Many people get their protein mostly from seafood, and many kids enjoy going fishing for an entire meal.
+Many people get their protein mostly from seafood, and many children enjoy going fishing for an entire meal.
 Due to numerous indigenous peoples living along the coast, freshwater and marine prawns, mussels, clams, sea urchins, sea cucumbers, oyster, lobster, fish, crabs, octopus, and squid have been the main source of nourishment for many years.

-For many years, turtle was also eaten, however, due to changing habits and dwindling populations, the Fijian government has heavily restricted or forbidden the consumption of many endangered species.
+For many years, turtle was also eaten; however, due to changing habits and dwindling populations, the Fijian government has heavily restricted or forbidden the consumption of many endangered species.
 Sharks are never consumed as they are believed to represent the sea god Dakuwaqa and are therefore taboo.
 To kill or eat a shark is believed to bring great misfortune on the village.

 Coconut milk, sea water, Indian spices, onions, carrots, garlic, ginger, limes, lemons, curry leaves and chili are also the primary flavorings, with Chinese influences from soy and oyster sauce being popular additions.